pheuter/www.markfayngersh.com/src/routes/posts/(posts)/the-thinking-placebo/+page.md

 rather if what we consider to be thinking is possibly more banal and [substrate-independent](https://www.edge.org/response-detail/27126).
-If we reduce our conceptual model of thinking to materialist hardware that processes inputs, forms patterns, and generates outputs then the actual hardware should at least in theory become less and less interesting as the outputs become more and more robust.
+If we reduce our conceptual model of thinking to materialist hardware that processes inputs, forms patterns, and generates outputs then the actual hardware should, at least in theory, become less and less interesting as the outputs become more and more robust.
 This is after all the main premise of the Turing Test—the differences between a computer program and a human thinker are less important than the ability to differentiate between the human and the program in the